In this guide we will learn how to mount a MinIO server that can be used by multiple users.

 $ Added `minio-cloud` successfully.

-Now we will create the first storage bucket for the user, in my case I use my username alejandrojnm
+Now we will create the first storage bucket for the user.
+In my case I use my username alejandrojnm

 for the name of the bucket: